Regulated Marketing: Supervisory Reviews

 - After consultation with stakeholders.

 The Natural Products Marketing (B.C.)
 Act (NPMA) allows for flexibility in how BCFIRB will conduct a supervisory review.
 This could include BCFIRB conducting consultation or research, or directing a board to do the same.
 As part of the supervisory review process, BCFIRB may hold a formal hearing if it deems one is warranted.
-Under the NPMA, BCFIRB has established rules governing the exercise of its supervisory authority.
+Under the NPMA, BCFIRB has established rules governing the exercise of its supervisory authority in its' Supervisory Practice Directive.

 Supervisory reviews allow BCFIRB to take a proactive approach to industry issues.
 They are different from appeals, which are triggered by a party who is aggrieved by or dissatisfied with a decision, determination or order of a board or commission.
 BCFIRB has broad scope in what it may review, including governance of the agricultural commodity boards.